 A trend that will actually stick (i.e. that isn’t a fad) needs to reflect the world and to reflect reality.
 This can most clearly be seen in all the social changes that have taken hold in the previous year.
 Websites need to embrace inclusivity and to display the variety of people that may be interested in their products.
 In fact, the importance of inclusivity in business cannot be understated.
 It improves your business in every aspect and makes you part of the social change the world truly needs.

 Now, to show this properly, there are a couple of things you can do.
 First, in any photos and images of people found on your website, you should present individuals of varying ethnic backgrounds.
 In other words, don’t just have white people wear the clothing you are selling, but people from all places and creeds.
 Also, try to be culturally sensitive.
 Certain clothing styles, custom t-shirts with jokes on them for example, may end up being culturally insensitive.

 Experiment with fonts

 It seems minimalism was a key trend in 2018.
 Now, things are getting a bit more lavish, a bit more wild and dainty.
 Experimenting with fonts should always be a trend in web design, no matter the line of work the website in question stands for.

 There has been a revival of old vintage styles in practically everything these days.
-Websites, cars, clothing, music… The eighties have taken over, the vaporwave aesthetic has already cemented itself, and the old-timey look is a must for any artisanal café and home-brew bar.
-The United States, Australia, Germany, the UK, everybody is hopping on the vintage look.
+Websites, cars, clothing, music… The eighties have taken over, the vaporwave aesthetic has already cemented itself.
+The old-timey look is a must for any artisanal café and home-brew bar.
+In the United States, Australia, Germany, the UK, everybody is hopping on the vintage look.
 You’ll notice high-quality custom shirts Australia pines over have this eighties and seventies look.